 Canada is beginning to do its part as well.
 Recently, theChristian Labour Association of Canada, an independent labour union, launchedthe Guild Network, an association that allows self-employed workers to leveragethe services of a union, without actually becoming part of one.

-is the first of itskind in Canada and offers discounted health benefits, employment advice, a jobboard, online discussion forum, training, and discounts on services such as taxpreparation and car rentals.
+The Guild Network is the first of itskind in Canada and offers discounted health benefits, employment advice, a jobboard, online discussion forum, training, and discounts on services such as taxpreparation and car rentals.
 It’s motivated by the value of work community — acommunity of like-minded people who cherish their independence but who seek thebenefits of togetherness.
 The hope is that through the building of community,self-employed people will begin to communicate about the necessity of standardswithin their occupational group.
 The standards may be as simple as healthbenefit plans, or it could be standards regarding professionalism, accreditation,and the safety of its group of workers.

 When close to one in six workers is off the health andsafety radar of government and industry, this is cause for concern.
 As with anyissue, a concerted approach by all interested parties is required to address itmeaningfully— government, industry, workers, and unions have a role to play.